Features: Earn Northwest Forest Pass

 What it Takes to Do This Work Party

-- No experience is necessary—just bring a great attitude for working with a team!
-WTA provides the training and tools you need
+- A great attitude for working with a team!
+WTA provides the training and tools you need for the project

-- Expect to be physically active at your own pace for up to 6 hours on uneven terrain
+- Good physical condition to hike with a fully-loaded backpack and be physically active for about 8-9 hours daily on uneven terrain

 - Long pants